rknightuk/intersect/src/pages/social-media/index.md

 title: Social Media
 ---

 I use [Twitter](https://twitter.com/rknightuk) to shit post and [tell David Darnes when he's done a good tweet](https://twitter.com/rknightuk/status/1318880017280098304).
 I don't follow news accounts and I follow very few brands.
+I use [Tweetbot](https://tapbots.com/tweetbot) on the Mac and iOS.

 I have [Facebook](https://facebook.com) but I really only use it for selling stuff on Marketplace.
 I know I should close my account, but it's really useful being able to get rid of my old stuff quickly.